 Richmond Inclusive Schools Campaign (RISC) began in April 2011 in response to Richmond Council’s plan to prioritise a new Voluntary Aided Catholic secondary school, with an exclusive admissions policy, at a time of growing concern over a shortage of good quality secondary school places.
 The school would occupy a prime site in the heart of the Borough, and be effectively closed to the 90% of local children whose parents aren’t Catholic.

 Despite a major campaign by RISC, including a petition supported by over 3300 local residents and a High Court hearing, the combined power of the Council leadership, Catholic Church, local Catholic parents, and the Department for Education eventually won this “David and Goliath” contest.
-St Richard Reynolds High School, with its discriminatory admissions policy, will open in central Twickenham in September 2013.
+St Richard Reynolds High School, with its discriminatory admissions policy, opened in central Twickenham in September 2013.

 You can read a full history of the Clifden Road Campaign here.

-We will continue to hold the council to account for the consequences of their decision.
+We continue to hold the council to account for the consequences of their decision.
 Our initial campaign united a large number of people, from many different backgrounds, who are determined to work towards religious inclusivity in local schools, and its legacy is represented in Our Aims for the future.